Their son died after his first day of football practice at Bucknell. They want answers.

 On that first afternoon of football practice, Dickey, 6-foot-4 and 295 pounds, collapsed.
 His family rushed to meet him at the local hospital, certain he just needed to drink water and recover.
 Instead he rapidly became sicker and sicker: his kidneys failed, his calves and arms swelled until he needed surgery, and finally his heart gave out.

-On July 12, two days after his first practice at Bucknell, Dickey died.
+On July 12, two days after his first practice at Bucknell, CJ Dickey died.
 It was a brutal reversal for an 18-year-old athlete who just days before appeared to be in his prime.

 “We all stood around, just in shock,” Nicole Dickey, CJ’s mother, said, her voice breaking.
 “Two days.
 This big, healthy kid, that they had to put an extension on the bed because he was too tall for, is no longer here?”

 Doctors told the Dickeys that their son died from rhabdomyolysis, or muscle breakdown, caused by exertional sickling.
 It’s a rare condition triggered by exercise that is too intense in someone with the sickle cell trait, a sickle cell gene inherited from just one parent.
 Such exercise can cause the body’s red blood cells to convert from their traditional round shape into hook-shaped sickles, blocking the bloodstream, preventing the flow of oxygen, and leading to organ failure.
-ESPN first reported on the presumed cause of Dickey’s death.
+ESPN first reported on the presumed cause of CJ Dickey’s death.

 The Dickey family learned that CJ had sickle cell trait about two weeks before he arrived at Bucknell, because of NCAA-mandated testing.

-From 2000 to 2010, sickle cell trait was the leading cause of death in college football, said Douglas Casa, a professor at the University of Connecticut and CEO of the Korey Stringer Institute who studies how to prevent death in sports.
-After the NCAA began requiring schools to test for the trait and to educate students and coaches, the rate of death associated with it among Division I football players dropped by nearly 90 percent, according to a report published in Sports Health Journal.
+From 2000 to 2010, sickle cell trait was the leading cause of death in college football, said Douglas Casa, a professor at the University of Connecticut and CEO of the Korey Stringer Institute, who studies how to prevent death in sports.
+After the NCAA began requiring schools to test for the trait and to educate students and coaches, the rate of death associated with it among Division I football players dropped by nearly 90%, according to a report published in Sports Health Journal.

 Since 2010, only seven college athletes have died from exertional sickling, the National Center for Catastrophic Sport Injury Research found.

-The question that haunts the Dickeys, the one that wakes them up at night, throttling them and refusing to let go, is how did CJ become one of them?
+The question that haunts the Dickeys, the one that wakes them up at night, throttling them and refusing to let go, is: How did CJ become one of them?

 ‘100% preventable’

 Sickle cell disease is the medical name for a group of blood disorders that occur in people who inherited the sickle cell gene from both parents.
-Sickle cell trait, which CJ had, is different — it only means that someone inherited the sickle cell gene from one, but not both, of his parents.
+Sickle cell trait, which CJ had, is different — it means that someone inherited the sickle cell gene from one, but not both, of his parents.
 Eight percent of Black Americans have it, but it is not limited by race.

 And it should not be a death sentence as long as an athlete stops exercising at the first sign of “sickling,” which can feel like the leg muscles being pressed or squeezed, sometimes accompanied by low back pain and more fatigue than usual.